carbon-design-system/carbon-platform/docs/services-web-app.md

 Make sure required environment variables are configured for proper functionality of this package.
 (See [run-mode package](./packages-run-mode.md) for details on how to set up the run-mode package)

+_Note_: this package requires different values depending on environemnt, make sure to update these when running on dev/test/production mode

 ### Auth

 This service depends on the auth package; Make sure required environment variables are configured for proper functionality of this package.
 (See [auth package](./packages-authe.md) for details on how to set up the auth package)

+_Note_: this package requires different environment vairables and values depending on environemnt, make sure to update these when running on dev/test/production mode

 ## Adding Local Certificates